olofer/jax-resnet/readme.md

 python3 resnet-dde-example.py
 ```

-(only illustrated with a plain normal distribution, so far).
+(only illustrated with a plain normal distribution, so far; essentially Tweedie's formula).